Kai-Bailey/Connect-Four/README.md

 ## Start the backend

-Go to the `connect-four-backedn` directory, then run:
+Go to the `connect-four-backend` directory, then run:

 ```bash
 cargo run